rajariandhana/golang101/README.md

     fmt.Println("Hello world")
 }
 ```
 Go programs are organized into packages, Go's standar library provides different core packages for us to use such as "fmt".
 Run code by <code>go run {fileName}.go</code>.
-If you have more than one packages:
+If you have more than one packages (yes must multiple line):
 ```go
 import (
     "fmt"